 CMDaemon can normally be used to allocate different images per node or node category as explained in section 3.15.2.
 However, some configuration files do not survive a reboot (Appendix A), sometimes hardware issues can prevent a consistent end configuration, and sometimes drivers need to be initialized before provisioning of an image can happen.
-In such cases, an initialize or finalize script (Appendix E.5) can be used to initialize or configure nodes or node categories.
+In such cases, an initialize or finalize script (sections 5.4.5, 5.4.11, and Appendix E.5) can be used to initialize or configure nodes or node categories.